phxtao/phxtao.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Postdoc @Cornell, PhD from Tsinghua, BSc from Sun Yat-sen Uni
+subtitle: Postdoc at Cornell, PhD from Tsinghua, BSc from Sun Yat-sen Uni

 profile:
   align: right